Zena Abbott: Career as a weaver

 In 1959, her work was shown in the Auckland City Art Gallery in An Exhibition of New Zealand Craft Work, alongside artists such as Doreen Blumhardt, Barry Brickell, Len Castle, Helen Mason, Patricia Charlotte Perrin and Mirek Smíšek.

 In her work Abbott used natural and artificial dyes, and materials ranging from art silk and flax fibre to alkathene piping and burglar alarm tape.
+Her first piece of weaving was a finger twisted rug and it sold within three hours.

+Abbott was a founding member of the Weaver Guilds and in 1954 exhibited with them at the Auckland City Gallery.
 From the late 1950s Abbott became interested in 'extending the traditional boundaries of weaving into three-dimensional constructions'.
 In 1958 Abbott opened a professional handweaving studio in Blockhouse Bay, Auckland.
 From the studio she ran a small-scale commercial operation, teaching and employing several women and selling her work through craft shops and galleries throughout New Zealand.
 Abbott exported her work to Australia, and exhibited in Australia, England, Canada and the United States.

+In 1964, Abbott became a member of the World Craft Council, joining the New Zealand chapter.
 In 1968, Abbott was one of the founding members of Brown's Mill Market, New Zealand’s first craft co-operative, located in an old flour mill in Durham Lane, Auckland.
+In 1976, she won the Kohn Award at the Auckland Society of Art.

 In 1986 her work was featured in Elizabeth Eastmond and Merimeri Penfold's book Women and the arts in New Zealand - Forty Works: 1936-86: the work the authors chose to reproduce was Scrolls (1980), a large sculptural piece made up of a triptych of wall hangings and two large woven scrolls placed on the floor, which viewers were encouraged to unroll to reveal the woven text 'From thorny plants the hidden fibre', which referenced the sisal derived from cactus plants which was one of her favourite materials.
-In 2019 to 2020 the Dowse held an exhibition on Abbott's work called Zena Abbott & Emma Fitts: Nomads.
-Works of Abbott are held at the Auckland War Memorial Museum and the Dowse Art Museum.